ksindi/monoreaper/README.md

-# github-mergers
+# MonoReaper

-Merge github repositories into a master directory
+Merge github repositories into a master directory to create a monorepo.